SalmaLilad/ML--Police_Search_Project/README.md

 ---

 ### 🧠 Project Overview
 This project investigates potential bias in police search decisions using open-source stop data.
 Through **data visualization** and **machine learning models**, it predicts whether a *person was searched* based on demographics, violation type, and stop reason.

-Built as part of a **data science capstone**, it explores fairness and real-world applications of AI in social data.
+Built as part of the University of Minnesota 2025 Basic Machine Learning Summer Camp ** Capstone Project**, it explores fairness and real-world applications of AI in social data.

 ---